apache/flink/docs/dev/table/udfs.md

 By default the result type of an evaluation method is determined by Flink's type extraction facilities.
 This is sufficient for basic types or simple POJOs but might be wrong for more complex, custom, or composite types.
 In these cases `TypeInformation` of the result type can be manually defined by overriding `ScalarFunction#getResultType()`.

 The following example shows an advanced example which takes the internal timestamp representation and also returns the internal timestamp representation as a long value.
-By overriding `ScalarFunction#getResultType()` we define that the returned long value should be interpreted as a `Types.TIMESTAMP` by the code generation.
+By overriding `ScalarFunction#getResultType()` we define that the returned long value should be interpreted as a `Types.SQL_TIMESTAMP` by the code generation.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">